AI-In-Population-Health-Lab/Deep-Transfer-Learning-Package-Release-V1/README.md

 ```

-So for the specific tasks, we froze specific parameters, and ran the code below to obtain our models:
+For the specific tasks, we froze specific parameters, and ran the code below to obtain our models:
-For **MDTL_Tune1**, the parameters of the first two layers are frozen and the souce model is trained under the target setting.
+For **MDTL_Tune1**, the parameters of the first two layers are frozen and the source model is trained under the target setting.
 ```python
 # run it in the command line, to obtain MDTL_Tune1 model---fine-tuning all of the models derived from different combination of source and target dataset
 python model-based-TL-TuneLast1Layer.py